Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Not every hiker who begins a long trail hike will complete it.

-After decades of observation, I've noticed that long trail hikers come in various "flavors".
+After decades of observation, I've noticed that long trail hikers and thruhikers come in various "flavors".

 So who did I miss?

-Be sure to drop me a line using the CONTACT link at the top left of this page and I'll add to my list.
+Be sure to drop me a line and I'll add to my list.

 Here's a better question for you.